Bug #37124

 What do you think?

-Updated by Stefan Neufeind about 1 year ago
+Updated by Stefan Neufeind over 12 years ago

 I think we could add a warning in install-tool and/or db-analyser that expresses TYPO3 might still work but it's recommended to enable InnoDB.